skasim/gm-fabric-jvm/documentation/ResourceDecrypter.md

 # Overview

-Though String resources may be encrypted within the __gmf__ it is explicitly coded to only decrypt passwords for keystore/truststores.
+If value resources have to be encrypted / decrypted, Though String resources may be encrypted within the __gm-fabric__ it is explicitly coded to only decrypt passwords for keystore/truststores.
 The default decryptor is the NoDecryptor.

 # Provided decryptors